At Acorns, we are proud to be the first children’s hospice in the UK to be awarded the Gold Rights Respecting Award by UNICEF.

 Children and families have always been at the heart of everything we do at Acorns.
 As Duty Bearers for children’s rights, our dedicated teams are passionate advocates for ensuring the children and young people who use our services have access to these rights.

 We are committed to providing choice and creating safe spaces and opportunities for children and young people to be heard and to feel valued.

 Acorns commenced a partnership with UNICEF in 2019, becoming the first children’s hospice across the UK to be awarded the Bronze Rights Respecting Award, followed by a Silver Award in 2021.

-The award is given as an acknowledgement of an organisation’s commitment to ensuring the United Nations Convention for the Rights of the Child is embedded into both culture and practice within an organisation.
+The awards are given in acknowledgement of an organisation’s commitment to ensuring the United Nations Convention for the Rights of the Child is embedded into the culture, planning, policies and practice within an organisation.

 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

 Every child has rights, whatever their ethnicity, gender, religion, language, abilities or any other status.

 Our Gold Award recognises that we have have fully embedded the principles of the UN Convention on the Rights of the Child into our ethos.

 We are proud to have UNICEF Champions at each of our hospice sites, delivering a range of activities to engage and educate children and young people on children’s rights, with both service users and their siblings aware of their rights and empowered to have a voice.